ned14/nedmalloc/Readme.txt

 currently existing.
 The Windows DLL thread exit code now disables the thread cache for all currently existing nedpool's.
 Thanks to Applied Research Associates for sponsoring this.
+ * { 1126 } Added ENABLE_TOLERANT_NEDMALLOC which allows nedmalloc to
+recognise system allocator blocks and to do the right thing with them.
+ * { 1139 } Added link time code generation support for Windows builds.
+This currently has zero performance improvement on x64 (on MSVC9) but can add 15% to x86 performance (on MSVC9).
+Also added scons SConstruct and SConscript files.

 v1.05 15th June 2008:
  * { 1042 } Added error check for TLSSET() and TLSFREE() macros.
 Thanks to